awsdocs/aws-greengrass-developer-guide/doc_source/deployment-notifications.md

    1. For **Event type**, choose **Greengrass Deployment Status Change**\.
 **Note**
 The **AWS API Call via CloudTrail** event type is based on AWS IoT Greengrass integration with AWS CloudTrail\.
-You can use this option to create rules triggered by read or write calls to the AWS IoT Greengrass API\.
+You can use this option to create rules initiated by read or write calls to the AWS IoT Greengrass API\.
 For more information, see [Logging AWS IoT Greengrass API calls with AWS CloudTrail](logging-using-cloudtrail.md)\.

-   1. Choose the deployment states that trigger a notification\.
+   1. Choose the deployment states that initiate a notification\.
       + To receive notifications for all state change events, choose **Any state**\.
       + To receive notifications for some state change events only, choose **Specific state\(s\)**, and then choose the target states\.

-   1. Choose the deployment types that trigger a notification\.
+   1. Choose the deployment types that initiate a notification\.
       + To receive notifications for all deployment types, choose **Any state**\.
       + To receive notifications for some deployment types only, choose **Specific state\(s\)**, and then choose the target deployment types\.